 - Chest injuries, including rib fractures, ruptured diaphragm, and punctured lungs

 - Skull fractures, cerebral hematoma, and traumatic brain injury

 Recovering from these injuries could require lengthy hospitalization, multiple surgeries, and extensive rehabilitation.
 In some cases, full recovery might be impossible.
 An Ohio railroad falling injury attorney could review an individual’s medical records to help a family calculate the damages necessary to compensate for the effects on the railroad worker’s health, income, and quality of life.

-Liability of Negligent Railroads
+Liability of Negligent Railroads in Ohio

 The Federal Employee Liability Act (FELA) protects railroad workers from their employers’ negligent acts.
 If the worker proves that the railroad’s negligence contributed to their accident, the worker could collect damages.